DanJBower/ColourOfTheMonth/README.md

 I'm not going to lie, I created this app to prevent my Android developer account from getting de-activated 🙂

-## FIXME

-* Need to fix the pipeline thing so that the commit triggers the main pipeline rather than calling the update pipeline manually as causes issue with build number

 ## TODOs

 * Create the app using Kotlin and JetPack Compose